BryanSchuetz/dai/_news/winter-2013-2014-issue-developments-available-online.md

 * At first glance, natural resource conservation has little to do with [electronic hotel reservations][7].
 Practitioners Lia Grigg and [Miguel Baca][8] write about a Honduran entrepreneur who helped marry the two ideas for the benefit of both local hotel operators and protected areas.
 * Fiscal reform means more than helping countries develop sound and accountable systems and policies; it can also mean assisting Jordan to issue a $1.25 billion bond, saving the country millions of dollars that it can now use locally. _Developments_ Editor Charles Coon writes about it [here][9].
 * What does a poor country do when it strikes it rich through discoveries of natural gas?
 [Zachary Kaplan][10], DAI's resident expert in public-private partnerships, [recommends][11] next steps toward a "local content" policy in Mozambique that could benefit communities across the country while improving the business environment for the extractives companies.
 * In the Philippines, the Pulilan Local Government recently went [cash-light][12], launching an electronic payroll system by which its 300 employees receive their salaries digitally.
-As a result, [John Jepsen][13] and Mamerto Tangonan write, more than 10,000 Pulilan households can now pay their utility bills via their mobile phones, a cheaper and less risky way to transfer money.
+As a result, John Jepsen and Mamerto Tangonan write, more than 10,000 Pulilan households can now pay their utility bills via their mobile phones, a cheaper and less risky way to transfer money.
 * Finally, in the executive opinion section, [Del McCluskey][14], DAI's Global Practice Leader for Environment, Climate Change, and Urban Services, proposes a way for the Philippines to [build back better][15] after the horrific typhoon Haiyan, a road map that might also serve other nations vulnerable to catastrophic weather.

 Click [here][16] to view Developments on its web and mobile platform.
 If you prefer to order a paper copy of a specific issue, please send an email with your contact information to [publications@dai.com][17].